+- air temperature

+- humidity

+- precipitation

+- solar radiation

+- wind speed

+- wind direction

+- barometric pressure

+- net radiation

+- soil temperature

+- soil heat flux

+- soil water content

+- relative humidity

-Preparations for interviews and consultation: Planning for interviews with potentially affected farm operators will utilize the updated maps "Crop Drying Monitoring Area Identification - Overview (Map 1 of 9)" to identify appropriate operations for interviews.
+- Preparations for interviews and consultation: Planning for interviews with potentially affected farm operators will utilize the updated maps "Crop Drying Monitoring Area Identification - Overview (Map 1 of 9)" to identify appropriate operations for interviews.

 During the program establishment phase there are limited results or analysis required.
-In years one and two of the plan, annual reports provide a summary of activities including baseline data review, selection of monitoring sites for field surveys and preparation for farm operator interviews.
+In years one to three of the plan, annual reports provide a summary of activities including baseline data review, selection of monitoring sites for field surveys and preparation for farm operator interviews.
 The climate stations are collecting information that will provide baseline information to support future analysis.

-From April 2016 to December 2017 historical climate data and baseline climate data continues to be reviewed.
-The existing climate station network will be upgraded to meet monitoring plan requirements, and complete the climate station network, including new stations, which will be operational by December 2017.
-A ground truthing visit will occur in spring 2017 to confirm the two new climate station locations and plan their installation prior to December 2017.
-The two locations are 1) Near Taylor, B.C., and 2) on the plateau above Tea Creek.
-The site visit will consider appropriate topography and exposure for the climate stations, and will include attendance by a RWDI climate station specialist and a senior agriculture advisor.
+Historical climate data and baseline climate data continues to be reviewed.
+The existing climate station network was upgraded to meet monitoring plan requirements, and complete the climate station network, including new stations, which became operational in December 2017.
+The two new stations are located at Taylor, B.C., and on the plateau above Tea Creek.
+(See Appendix F - Climate Stations Map)